lanad22/IOS101-Prework/README.md

 - [x] Users are see a screen with three labels and a button
 - [x] Tapping the button changes the screen color to a random color

+## Additional Features

+The following **required** functionality is completed:

+- [x] There's an additional random image in the center with the labels and button.
+Each time user opens the app there will be a different image.
+- [x] Tapping the button changes the font and color of the name label to bold and pink color
+- [x] Tapping the button also changes the image on screen to another random image

 ## Video Walkthrough